ericbalawejder/password-generator/README.md

 ## Password Generator
 Create a random password to match a given policy.
 Built with Spring Boot.

+The generator allows you to explicitly set the number of special characters, numbers and case rather than providing a ratio of them in the password.

 ### How to run:
 To run locally:
 ```